aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ______________________________________________________________________________________________________________________________
 ### Own a copy of this work
 Is possible to request ownership or licencing of any of the PCB designs publicly available here.
-Owners will get a more porfessional PCB without usage of any fast deployment PCB modules available else where on the internet and instead with specific components built into the PCB.
+Owners will get a more porfessional PCB without usage of any fast deployment PCB modules available elsewhere on the internet and instead with specific components built into the PCB.
 See snapshot below for an example and preview of one recenlty deployed.

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/certified%20logos.png)